Egyptian Museum: 20th and 21st centuries

-The museum was reportedly used as a torture site during the 2011 Revolution, with protestors forcibly and unlawfully detained and allegedly abused, according to reports, videos and eyewitness accounts.
-Activists state that “men were being tortured with electric shocks, whips and wires,” and “women were tied to fences and trees.”
-Prominent singer and activist Ramy Essam was among those detained and tortured at the museum.
+In the Egyptian Revolution of 2011, the museum was broken into, and reportedly was used as a torture site, with protestors forcibly and unlawfully detained and allegedly abused, according to reports, videos, and eyewitness accounts.
+Activists state that "men were being tortured with electric shocks, whips and wires," and "women were tied to fences and trees."
+Singer and activist Ramy Essam was among those detained and tortured.